 Red wine relaxes the esophageal sphincter’s lower part, making it more likely for acid to enter the esophagus and eventually your mouth.

 2. Carbonated Drinks

-The carbonation in sodas causes your stomach to bloat and increases the internal pressure as well.
+The soda carbonation causes your stomach to bloat and increases the internal pressure.

 Combining the rise in internal pressure and the calming effect of caffeine on the LES will increase your acid reflux and heartburn symptoms.